What you can expect

 If the dye stays in the center of the disk, the disk is normal.
 If the dye spreads outside the center of the disk, the disk has undergone some wear-and-tear change.
 These changes might or might not be the cause of your pain.

 Typically, if a disk is causing your back pain, you will feel pain during the injection that's similar to the back pain you have daily.
 If a disk is normal, there's little pain during the injection.
 During the discogram, you'll be asked to describe and rate your pain.

 After the procedure

-You remain in the procedure room for approximately 30 to 60 minutes for observation.
-After that, you'll be able to go home, but you'll need someone to drive.
+You will remain in the procedure room for approximately 30 to 60 minutes for observation.
+After that, you'll be able to go home, but you'll need someone to drive you.

 It's normal to have some pain at the injection site or in the low back for several hours after the procedure.
 Applying an ice pack to the area for 20 minutes at a time might help.
 You'll need to keep your back dry for 24 hours.

-If you develop severe back pain or you develop a fever one to two weeks after the procedure, call your doctor right away.
+If you develop severe back pain or a fever one to two weeks after the procedure, call your doctor right away.